omtorano/Exports-Metatranscriptomics/README.md

 ```
 sbatch trim_galore.bash
 ```
-If working on one project in scratch it would not be necessary to make further subdirectories for reads as is written here (reads is a subdirectory of exports in this example).
+If working on one project in scratch it would not be necessary to make further subdirectories for reads as is written here (reads is a subdirectory within exports in this example).

 # Quality control with Fastqc
 In this and following steps I will only go through new code elements that differ from trim_galore.